Day 1: Arrive in Tokyo.

 Day 5: Kyoto

-This morning, we discover the Higashiyama district of the city, starting with a visit to Kawai Kanjiro’s house and studio.
-For lovers of design, art, and architecture, a visit to Kawai Kanjiro’s house will not disappoint.
-It’s a rare opportunity to discover the style and humanity of a wonderful Japanese artist who influenced generations of potters and craftsmen.
+This morning, we visit Kawai Kanjiro’s house and studio.
+For lovers of design, art, and architecture, it is a rare opportunity to discover the style and humanity of a wonderful Japanese artist who influenced generations of potters and craftsmen.
 Kanjiro not only designed the house but also crafted most of the furniture and artwork that gave this memorial museum its unique character and style.
 Left exactly as it was when Kanjiro lived in it with his children and grandchildren, the home features his vast body of work, which includes ceramics, sculpture, wood carvings, and calligraphy.
 Part Machiya townhouse and part rustic country home, it is one of very few original Kyoto residences open to the public.

 Two streets near Kiyomizu-dera temple, the steep Sannenzaka and meandering Ninenzaka, are among the most popular shopping streets in Kyoto.
 Composed almost entirely of traditional wooden buildings, on these streets it’s easy to feel as if you’ve slipped back in time while making your way up the stone paths, passing by shops selling a variety of goods, from traditional crafts to more local treats.